MEASURE (FOR 100 SERVINGS)

 20 second spray

-Thaw the onions in the refrigerator overnight.
-Drain the onions thoroughly on the day of assembly.
+Thaw the beef and onions in the refrigerator overnight.
+Drain the onions thoroughly on the day of the recipe assembly.

 Brown the ground meat and then drain it.
 Press the draining beef to remove excess fat.
 After draining the ground beef, continue cooking it.